 This paper attempts to create awareness to the fact that Transportation means in Ghana can be improved by the use of water bodies within the country.
 Again, there is the need to conduct hydrographic surveys on our water bodies to determine its safety for transportation.
 This work is of high significant to National Development of a country in the area of transportation.
 The use of the water body for transportation will reduce the over dependence on road transportation by creating another alternative thereby creating job for the people.
 If hydrographic surveying is conducted on our water bodies, the results would be used to determine the level of safety in its use for the development of a Water Transportation System.
-It would also create the awareness in the importance of hydrographic surveying to determine the safety in the use of the water body.
-This write-up concludes that the Water Transportation System can be one of the cost effective and safest modes of transportation in Ghana and the development of the system can be made possible to the highest level of safety with the conduction of a hydrographic survey to determine the topography of the Volta Lake.
+It would also create the awareness in the importance of hydrographic surveying to determine the safety in the use of the cost effective and safest modes of transportation in Ghana and the development of the system can be made possible to the highest level of safety with the conduction of a hydrographic survey to determine the topography of the Volta Lake.